SHAIKHSHAHI/Coffee-Sales-Dashboards/README.md

-# Power BI Dashboard: Sales Analysis
+# Power BI Dashboard:Coffee Sales Analysis dashboard
-# Coffee-Sales-Analysis-Dashboard-project

 ## Objective
 The primary objective of this project is to analyze sales data to uncover key business insights, identify trends, and help stakeholders make informed decisions.
-The dashboard focuses on temporal patterns, location-based performance, and overall sales trends.
+The dashboard focuses on temporal patterns, location-based performance, and overall sales trends varying by months and weeks or hours.

 ## Contents
 This repository includes:
 1. A comprehensive Power BI dashboard file (`.pbix`).
 2. Screenshots of key visualizations from the dashboard.
 3. SQL queries used for data cleaning and analysis.
 4. A detailed project documentation with insights and findings.
+5.
 ## Key Questions Explored
 This analysis addresses the following critical business questions:
 1. **Are there any peak times for sales activity?**